-Don’t get me wrong, coffee blends aren’t a bad thing, and almost all coffee from the big name brands has been blended in some way and form.
+Don’t get me wrong, coffee blends aren’t a bad thing, and almost all coffee from big-name brands has been blended in some way and form.

-For example, sometimes coffee roasters will combine various coffee beans to create a consistent, flavorful quality for their consumers.
-On the other hand, cheaper coffee bean varieties such as the Robusta is often blended with Arabica to create an adequate cup of coffee that cost less.
+For example, sometimes coffee roasters will combine various coffee beans to create consistent, flavorful quality for their consumers.
+On the other hand, cheaper coffee bean varieties such as the Robusta are often blended with Arabica to create an adequate cup of coffee that costs less.

 Flavored Coffee Beans